korycfitz/Battleship/README.md

 ---

 <p align="center"> Welcome to Battleship, Christmas edition.
-This game is similar to the battleship board game, but has some Christmas styled twists to it.
+This game is similar to the battleship board game but has some Christmas-styled twists to it.
     <br>
 </p>